“So whether you do your first downward dog at 14 or 54, it’s not your history but your presence on the mat that counts.”

-To counter this, yoga is a powerful and essential tool for all those who seek sanctuary from the unnatural pace of modern life.
-With focus and commitment to yoga, you will drop into stillness, breathe deeper, feel your body and rekindle the spirit inside you.
+To try and counter this, yoga can be a powerful tool for those who seek some form of sanctuary from this new and unnatural way of the "current" lifestyle requirements.
+With focus and commitment to yoga, you can drop into stillness, breathe deeper, feel your body and rekindle the spirit inside you.

-And it will not just be you, who benefits from these potent effects.
-All the people you interact with, be it your family, friends, lovers, will feel these affects as you become more relaxed, nourished, mindful and – quite simply – happier.
-This, in turn, enhances and strengthens your existing relationships and build meaningful new ones as you become more confident, calm and collected.
+It will not just be you, who benefits from these potent effects.
+All the people you engage with, be it your family, friends or colleagues, they will notice the affects as you become more relaxed, nourished, mindful and – quite simply – happier.
+It will enhance and strengthen your existing relationships, encourage you to build meaningful new ones as confidence, and calm return .

-The sessions I offer will help you create a richer, more profound and aligned connection to your body, your breath, your emotions and your spirit – one inhale, one exhale at a time.
+The sessions I offer will help you create a richer, more aligned connection to your body, your breath, your emotions and your spirit – one breath at a time.
 Yoga is powerful, it transforms you in ways you cannot imagine.

 "BREATH is central to Yoga because it is central to life....and Yoga is all about life..."

 Yoga Teacher and Yoga Therapist competed 2 years full time training (over 2,500 hrs), NZ

 Meditation Practice of Yoga Nidra -iRest with Richard Miller PhD, AUSTRALIA